sreent/data-management-intro/Solution Sheets - March 2022.md

 ---

-You are correct that if the original ERD does not use IDs and instead uses names as unique identifiers, we should follow that approach.
-Let’s remove the `HospitalID` and avoid using IDs in our design.
-I’ll also include the assumption that names are unique and can serve as primary keys.

-Here’s the revised solution for **Question 4(b):**

----

-Thank you for the clarification.
-I understand that we should adhere closely to the original ERD by avoiding the use of IDs in entities like **Doctor**, **Department**, and **Ward**, except for the **Patient** entity where IDs are used.
-We’ll rely on names being unique and used as primary keys for these entities.
-Let’s revise the solution accordingly:

----

 ### **Question 4(b): Part of this model cannot be implemented using the relational model.
 Which part, and how would you resolve it?** [3]

 - **Answer:** The many-to-many relationship between **Department** and **Doctor** is the part that cannot be directly implemented in a relational model.
 To resolve this, we can use an **associative entity** (junction table) that links doctors to departments.